The Acting Studio

 At Fable & Sow, we understand that acting fundamentally revolves around connecting with others, and we believe everyone deserves to have their story told.
 We uphold the philosophy that self-judgment and the judgment of others have no place in a supportive and loving process, which is our primary focus.

-Prerequisite Requirement Fulfillment Options:
+Prerequisite Requirement Options:

-Fable & Sow’s Return to Theatre course, 2-3 years of professional experience, or an audition.
+Completion of Fable & Sow’s Return to Theatre course, 2–3 years of professional experience, or an audition.

 About The Instructor:

 Hamp Fluker serves as Artistic Director and Co-Founder of Fable & Sow.
 He is a storyteller, Shakespeare educator, ethical leadership practitioner and consultant, Certified Reiki Healer, and Activist Farmer.
 He received his BFA in Acting from Boston University and studied the classics extensively at the London Academy of Music and Dramatic Art.
 As an actor, he has landed leading roles on major networks, including ABC, NBC, and TNT.
 He received the Dorothy Loudon Award for Excellence in Theatre for his performance in the 2019 Broadway revival of All My Sons by Arthur Miller, and currently recurs as Michael Goodwin on NBC’s Chicago Med.
+His upcoming work includes starring in AMC’s new series The Terror: Devil in Silver, set to premiere later this year.

 As a Theatre Educator, he draws on his classical performance training to inspire BIPOC and Queer students to reclaim their voices and power within predominantly white institutions.
-He is thrilled to join forces with his wife, Ber, as Fable & Sow blossoms into a vibrant hub, nourishing the surrounding communities with food, medicine, and a welcoming place to call home
+He is thrilled to join forces with his wife, Ber, as Fable & Sow blossoms into a vibrant hub, nourishing the surrounding communities with food, medicine, and a welcoming place to call home.

-In Partnership with The Philipstown Depot Theatre
+In Partnership with The Philipstown Depot Theatre & The Grit Gallery

-The Study classes will be held weekly at The Philipstown Depot Theatre.
 Prerequisite required.
 Non-refundable.
 Course credit will be offered if you cancel at least 3 weeks before the first class.

 If you have any questions about the classes or schedule, or if you believe this class is a good fit for you, please contact Hamp Fluker at hampfluker@fableandsow.com.